-To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly-traded spirits company in Canada, disclosing any of these individual strategic objectives would seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.
+To accurately describe the basis upon which each NEO is compensated would require a significant level of detail and, as the Corporation is the only publicly traded spirits company in Canada, disclosing any of these individual strategic objectives would seriously prejudice the Corporation's interests by providing competitors with information regarding the Corporation's business performance targets and other sensitive information.

-For the July 1, 2020 to June 30, 2021 fiscal year, overall, the Corporation's goals relating to operating profit and cash generation were overachieved.
+For the July 1, 2021 to June 30, 2022 fiscal year, overall, the Corporation's goals relating to operating profit and cash generation were overachieved.
 The following table sets out the breakdown of bonus payouts:

-FY21 Short Term Incentive Payout Breakdown
+FY22 Short-Term Incentive Payout Breakdown

-Name Achievement of Individual Strategic Portion of Bonus (%) Total Bonus Payout as a percentage of base salary Total Bonus Payout as a percentage of Total Compensation
+Name Achievement of Individual Strategic Portion of Bonus (%) Individual Strategic objective payout as a percentage of Total Compensation Total Bonus Payout as a percentage of base salary Total Bonus Payout as a percentage of Total Compensation

-Nicolas Krantz 100.0% 3.3% 52.5% 13.3%
+Nicolas Krantz 110.0% 5.5% 52.0% 18.3%

-Edward Mayle 110.0% 2.3% 32.7% 9.7%
+Edward Mayle 100.0% 2.1% 30.0% 9.0%

+Juan Alonso 100.0% 5.4% 35.0% 13.4%

-Marc Valencia 110.0% 6.2% 38.1% 15.4%
+Marc Valencia 100.0% 5.4% 35.0% 13.4%

-Stéphane Côté 125.0% 7.0% 40.2% 16.2%
+Stéphane Côté 100.0% 5.4% 35.0% 13.5%

-Mark Thorne 110.0% 6.8% 38.1% 16.9%
+Mark Thorne 125.0% 6.4% 38.5% 14.1%

-LONG TERM INCENTIVE AWARDS
+LONG-TERM INCENTIVE AWARDS